Just as every woman's story embodies the maiden, the mother, and the crone, so I am my own trinity.

 In Roman mythology, Juno Lucina is the mother goddess who first opens a newborn's eyes to the light.
 She points to the third part of my story, Amy Fisher.
 Older and wiser, Amy explores the celebration of loss, aging, and mortality amidst the security of what is and the fear of what is not.

 Amy Fisher, the crone of this trinity, turned 50 and decided to fashion a new body by losing 70 pounds, having a breast reduction, and becoming a runner.
 On the other side of all this physical transformation, she found herself in a completely altered space and time.
-Join her as she explores what remains in the afterlife of all this change, as she explores personal branding, fashion, and the Myth of After.
+Join her as she explores what remains in the afterlife of all this change, as she explores the Myth of After.